The name of this organisation is ‘Music Encoding Initiative’ (hereafter abbreviated ‘MEI’).

 The logos of sponsoring organizations will appear on publications by the MEI Board (e.g. conference proceedings, guidelines) and on http://www.music-encoding.org.
 While the logos of sustaining Institutional Members will appear on title pages and on the welcome page of the website, those of patron and regular Institutional Members will appear in a dedicated section.

 All Institutional members in good standing have the right to display the MEI logo on any MEI-related publications or products they create or distribute that conform to the license under which MEI is distributed.

-The Board may terminate an individual or institutional membership in MEI upon good-faith finding of (a) misconduct by such member reflecting discredit upon MEI or (b) violation of these By-laws (including but not limited to the nonpayment of dues or other required charges or assessments).
+The Board may terminate an individual or institutional membership in MEI upon good-faith finding of (a) misconduct by such member reflecting discredit upon MEI or (b) violation of these By-laws.

 Financial revenue of MEI (generated through membership fees, donations, grants, or other means) will be administered by the Board.